arrow_backBack to homemenu_bookDocumentation

 Billing and commerce

 Billing workflows should be tied to customer communication states.
-Invoice reminders, payment confirmations, catalog queries, and order-support conversations become much more manageable when the communication surface and the operational surface stay close together.
+Invoice reminders, payment confirmations, catalog queries, and order-support conversations become much easier to manage when the conversation and the commerce state live close to each other instead of in different tools.

-Teams should define which billing states trigger messaging, which owners review edge cases, and how payment or order completion changes future campaign or follow-up eligibility.
+Define which billing states trigger messaging, which owners review edge cases, and how payment or order completion changes a customer's eligibility for future campaigns or follow-ups.
+The right behavior here is what makes a payment reminder feel helpful instead of pushy.

 Documentation